 To help train staff on mental health awareness, see DfE guidance on preventing and tackling bullying and mental health and behaviour.
 See also Public Health England guidance on promoting children's emotional health and wellbeing, and lesson plans and teaching materials from Rise Above.

 Part 2: the management of safeguarding

-The child protection policy should:
+Your child protection policy should:

 - Describe procedures which are in accordance with government guidance

-- Be updated annually
+- Be updated every year, at least

 - Providing a co-ordinated offer of early help where needs are identified

 - Contributing to inter-agency plans to support children who are subject to child protection plans

 - Allowing access for children’s social care to conduct section 17 or 47 assessments (see grey box)

 They'll need to work with your 3 safeguarding partners: